-Induction days are an additional way we help your child to settle in as they can meet their key worker in an unfamiliar environment with you present.
-We will contact you about the visits in the term before your starts with us.
+Home visits are an additional way we help your child to settle in as they can meet their key worker in a familiar environment.
+We will contact you about the visits later in the summer term.

 A child who is tense or unhappy will not be able to play or learn properly, so it is important for parents/carers and staff to work together to help the child feel confident and secure in the group.
 This takes longer for some children and parents/carers should not feel worried if their child takes a while to settle.
 You must be prepared to accept that it may take some time for your child to adjust to the nursery.
 We find that leaving your child and then collecting him/her for short period's eases the separation process.
 Please remember, the more your child comes and experiences the activities on offer and sees you interacting with the staff, the more settled he/she will feel.